-We evaluated the fit of individual participants in a manner akin to calculating a Bayesian p-value [62] representing the proportion of posterior samples for which the likelihood of each participant's actual data was lower than that for a random binomial draw conditioned on model parameters.
-However, we used the maximum-likelihood estimation (MLE) fit in place of posterior samples, forming a null distribution via 1000 random draws.
+We evaluated the fit of individual participants in a manner akin to calculating a Bayesian P value [64] representing the proportion of posterior samples for which the likelihood of each participant's actual data was lower than that for a random binomial draw conditioned on model parameters.
+However, we used the MLE fit in place of posterior samples, forming a null distribution via 1000 random draws.
 If the model is correct for an individual, the resulting overdispersion value should be around 0.5, with higher values indicating overdispersion and therefore a potentially incomplete or erroneous model.
 The data and analysis scripts are available at https://osf.io/hy7k8/.

-3. Results
+4. Results

-3.1.
-A simple decision process could be used to classify response-stimulus asynchronies
+4.1 A simple decision process could be used to classify response-stimulus asynchronies

-We derived summary measures of behaviour for both simultaneity and agency judgements by fitting a Bayesian multi-level implementation of an established observer model of the simultaneity-judgement task [61,63].
+We derived summary measures of behaviour for both simultaneity and agency judgments by fitting a Bayesian multilevel implementation of an established observer model of the simultaneity-judgement task [63,65].
 The model assumes that observers have access to a noisy impression of the asynchrony on each trial (the subjective asynchrony) which they classify using decision criteria (which are also noisy) to form a binary response.
-Figure 2 shows the mean raw data from the entire group in all eight conditions, along with the (equivalently averaged) psychometric function predicted by the model (separate individual data and predictions for each participant can be found in electronic supplementary material, figure S1).
-Data points lie close to model predictions, indicating a good
+Figure 2 shows the mean raw data from the entire group in all eight conditions, along with the (equivalently averaged) psychometric function predicted by the model (separate individual data and predictions for each participant can be found in supplemental Figure S1).
+Data points lie close to model predictions, indicating a good fit.
+This observation is supported by considering the magnitude of residual errors relative to what should be expected if data are binomially distributed around model predictions.
+We quantified this by comparison with the simulated null distribution, with values exceeding 0.95 (indicating significant overdispersion) observed for only 1/48 participants.
+Given that models are always approximations of reality, this is a fairly stringent test for the adequacy of model fit.
+The distribution of overdispersion values (mean 0.24, sd 0.27) is shown in supplemental Figure S2.